daisinet/daisi-git/README.md

+# DAISI has moved to [Daisi Git](https://git.daisi.ai/daisinet/daisi-git), a free and fast git management studio that we built from scratch in C#.
+## This code base is no longer kept up to date here.
+---

 # Daisi Git

 A GitHub-like git hosting service built on the Daisinet platform.
 Stores git objects in Daisi Drive, uses Cosmos DB for metadata, and provides a Blazor web UI for browsing code and managing repositories.